pedromedley/website/content/activated.md

 ---
 title: "Account Activated"
 slug: "activated"
-subTitle: "You may now log in"
+subTitle: "You may now log in to the app"
 ---